MRU-CSIS-3512-001-202301-LAB/instructions/tut-01-intro/readme.md

 1. Play a bit more if you want.

 1. Add, commit, and push your work.
+Confirm that it's in your GitHub repo.

-Disconnect VS Code from your Codespace and then shut it down if you want.
+1. Disconnect VS Code from your Codespace and then shut it down if you want.
 (Or let it time out.)